hamzaak/designpatterns/factorymethod/README.md

 The factory method pattern relies on inheritance, as object creation is delegated to subclasses that implement the factory method to create objects.

-> "Define an interface for creating an object, but let subclasses decide which class to instantiate.
-The Factory method lets a class defer instantiation it uses to subclasses."
-(Gang Of Four)
+> Define an interface for creating an object, but let subclasses decide which class to instantiate.
+The Factory method lets a class defer instantiation it uses to subclasses.
+> ~ **Gang Of Four**

 ## Problem
 Creating an object directly within the class that requires or uses the object is inflexible because it commits the class to a particular object and makes it impossible to change the instantiation independently of the class.
 A change to the instantiator would require a change to the class code which we would rather not touch.
 This is referred to as code coupling and the Factory method pattern assists in decoupling the code.